 LEGAL & SCIENTIFIC DRIVERS FOR POTENCY TESTING

-As laws continue to change in the U.S., the need for standardized and consistent potency testing is necessary to keep consumers safe from unwanted side effects and product contamination.
-Potency testing may also be needed to guarantee that your hemp product is legal by proving that it contains less than the maximum limit of THC (.3%).
+As laws continue to change in the U.S., the need for standardized and consistent potency testing is necessary to keep consumers safe from unwanted side effects.
+For hemp, potency testing is required to prove that it contains less than the maximum limit of THC (.3%).

 Potency testing also allows scientists to research how cannabinoids may work differently based on whether they are contained in flower, oils, or topicals.
 This type of research can enhance the ability to market your product to the targeted customer that could benefit from its effects the most.

 It’s also important to understand your product’s potency to meet market demand for high THC or CBD levels.
 You can also utilize potency results to educate your customers with information they need to determine the proper dose for their specific symptoms.
 When a product’s cannabinoid profile is transparent and documented, customers can work with their dispensary professional to find the best strain for them.